rabbitmq/ra/doc/LOG.md

 #### The Snapshot Writer

-Ra servers offload the work of persisting snapshots to the snapshot writer process to that a large snapshot write does not block the Ra server unnecessarily.
+Ra servers offload the work of persisting snapshots to the snapshot writer process so that a large snapshot write does not block the Ra server unnecessarily.
 After a Ra server has written a snapshot it can delete any segments that only contain entries with a lower index than the snapshot.